PedroCisnerosSantana/shini/README.md

 # Intro

-Shini is a modular lkm based rootkit(ring 0) for linux.
+Shini is a modular lkm based rootkit for linux.
 Its purpose is to be simple, modular, generic (without relying on an architecture) and to segment its logical behavior from its hook methods.

 # Features